smheidrich/non-go-terraform-provider-assessment/README.md

 be available in most languages, e.g. Python's standard library comes with [`os.getppid`](https://docs.python.org/3/library/os.html#os.getppid).*

+## Debugging

+You won't get *anywhere* without the `TF_LOG=debug` and `TF_LOG=trace` env var settings, which make the Terraform CLI print out more detailed information about what is happening as it communicates with the provider.

+In particular, both will log the provider's stderr messages which are otherwise swallowed, and `trace` will log which RPC calls are being made to the provider.

 ## Miscellaneous resources

 TODO incorporate these into text / footnotes